Before you head to a casino

 Yes, a big one.

-Class III slot machines (“Vegas-style” slots): Vegas-style slots are Class 3 machines.
+Class III slot machines (“Vegas-style” slots): Vegas-style slots are Class III machines.
 They rely on a Random Number Generator (RNG) which determines wins according to a pre-defined pay table.
-In states where it’s legal to gamble on slot machines, the minimum return is set by a gaming commission.
-For example, in Nevada the minimum is 75%; in Louisiana and Mississippi, it’s 80%.
+In states where it’s legal to gamble on slot machines, the minimum return (Return to Player, or “RTP”) is set by a gaming commission.
+For example, in Nevada the minimum RTP is 75%; in Louisiana and Mississippi, it’s 80%.

-Close II slot machines (bingo-based slots used many tribal casinos): Many but not all tribal casinos use Class 2 machines, which are bingo games.
-Despite what the slot machine looks like, it’s bingo.
-You are assigned a virtual “bingo card”, numbers are selected, and if you complete a pre-defined pattern, you win.
+Class II slot machines: Many but not all tribal casinos use Class II machines, which are bingo games.
+Despite what the slot looks like, it’s bingo.
+You’re assigned a virtual “bingo card”, numbers are selected, and if you complete a pre-defined pattern, you win.

-Some Class 2 slot machines are almost indistinguishable from Class 3 slots, but the inner workings are still based on bingo.
-On some slots, you will literally see the bingo card you are playing; on others, it’s more subtle or non-existent.
-The Return to Player (RTP) of tribal casinos are largely unregulated, but it’s unlikely they would be set to pay less if they want to stay in business.
+Many Class II slot machines are indistinguishable from Class III slots.
+On some slots, you will see the bingo card you’re playing; on others, it’s more subtle or non-existent.
+The RTP of tribal casino slots are unregulated and can be changed at any time, but it’s unlikely they would be set to pay less than a Class III slot if they want to stay in business.

-Tribal casinos can also use Class 3 slot machines.
-From my own experience here in California, they seem on par with pay outs from Las Vegas Strip slot machines.
+Tribal casinos can also use Class III slot machines.
+From our own experience here in California, they are on par with pay outs from Las Vegas Strip slot machines.

-Class 1 Games: “Class 1” games are traditional Indian wagering games.
-There are no Class 1 slot machines.
+Class I Games: “Class I” games are traditional Indian wagering games.
+There are no Class I slot machines.

 How do YouTube slot influencers never lose?